Asteroid Tracker

 Where does this data come from?

-All data is sourced from NASA's Near Earth Object Web Service (NeoWs) API, maintained by NASA's Center for Near Earth Object Studies (CNEOS) at the Jet Propulsion Laboratory.
+All data is fetched from NASA's Near Earth Object Web Service (NeoWs) API, maintained by NASA's Center for Near Earth Object Studies (CNEOS) at the Jet Propulsion Laboratory.
 The API is publicly available and updated continuously as new telescope observations come in.

 How often is the data on this site updated?